shammelburg/CoreNodeServices/CoreNodeServices.Modules/_readme.txt

 services.AddNodeServices();
 services.AddScoped<IModuler, Moduler>();

-Add the package.json to the root on the main project, this should start pulling down the npm package(s).
+Add the _package.json to the root on the main project, remove _, this should start pulling down the npm package(s).

 In your controller,